-- Eating Healthier
+- Eating healthier

-- Cutting Back on Smoking
+- Cutting back on smoking

-- Avoiding Alcohol
+- Avoiding alcohol

-- Getting More Rest
+- Getting more rest

-If you are a veteran, palliative care is often covered through your VA benefits.
-Veterans who are not eligible for those benefits, or need additional compensation to cover medical bills and lost wages may take legal action against the companies that manufactured asbestos.
-This legal action does not involve suing the government or the United States military and, in turn, not affect VA benefits.
+If you are a veteran, palliative care is often covered through your veteran benefits.
+Veterans who are not eligible for those benefits, or need additional compensation to cover medical bills and lost wages, may take legal action against the companies that manufactured asbestos.
+This legal action does not involve suing the government or the United States military and, in turn, does not affect VA benefits.

 If you are a veteran with questions about filing a claim, call the number listed to speak with a mesothelioma lawyer.